Catalog Advanced Search

 Upon completion, participants will be able to:

-Presenter(s): Robin Bleier, President/CEO, RB Health Partners, Inc., and Vernon Zeger, Vice President of Operations, The Lilac Health Group, Agency for Health Care Administration (AHCA) representative
+Presenter(s): Robin Bleier, President/CEO, RB Health Partners, Inc., Vernon Zeger, Vice President of Operations, The Lilac Health Group, and Mary Maloney, Agency for Health Care Administration (AHCA)

 Attendees will earn a total of 2 computer-based CEUs.
-Attendees must complete a post-test by December 5, 2025, at 4:00 p.m.
-EST to receive CEUs.
-FHCA will post contact hours from the virtual, live training to CE Broker by December 12, 2025.
+FHCA will post contact hours from the virtual, live training each Friday.

 Instructions to Register: